What is a key structural difference between eukaryotic and prokar... | Channels for Pearson+

 1

-Identify the key structural components: Eukaryotic cells contain membrane-bound organelles, including a nucleus, whereas prokaryotic cells do not have these structures.
+Consider the structural components of each cell type: Eukaryotic cells have membrane-bound organelles, including a nucleus, whereas prokaryotic cells do not have these structures.

-Evaluate the options given: Analyze each statement to determine if it accurately describes a structural difference between eukaryotic and prokaryotic cells.
+Review the incorrect options: Prokaryotic cells are generally smaller than eukaryotic cells, eukaryotic cells may or may not have a cell wall depending on the organism, and mitochondria are present in eukaryotic cells, not prokaryotic cells.

-Conclude with the correct answer: Recognize that the presence of a nucleus in eukaryotic cells and its absence in prokaryotic cells is a key distinguishing feature.
+Conclude that the key structural difference is the presence of a nucleus in eukaryotic cells, which is absent in prokaryotic cells.

 Watch next